atbarker/Artifice/README.md

 Every Artifice instance requires a passphrase.
 We hash this passphrase and use that hash as the location of the super block.
 If the location we acquired was not free, we hash the hash again, and repeat the process until we find a free block.
 This way, the only way to find the super block is to know the passphrase.
 Without the passphrase, it would be impossible to even detect the presence of the super block, and without the super block, it would be impossible to detect the presence of Artifice.

-### Encryption
+### Encryption and Secret Sharing

 What kind of a security sub-system would not contain encryption?
 Artifice uses encrpytion for a very special purpose.

 So far we have been saying that detecting the super block would be impossible without knowing the passphrase.
 But that is not entirely true, since one could perform a linear scan of a disk to find the super block.
-In fact, one could even detect the `pointer blocks` and the `map blocks` by performaing a linear scan since they are structured in predictable patterns.
-Far as the entropy blocks are contained, they are used to obfuscate only the carrier blocks, and not any of the Artifice metadata.
-That is because encryption is used to obfuscate all the metadata, including the `super block`, `pointer blocks`, and `map blocks`.
+In fact, one could even detect the `pointer blocks` and the `map blocks` by performaing a linear scan if they are structured in predictable patterns.
+In Artifice we encrypt the `superblock` and protect the rest of the metadata in much the same way as the data blocks.
 The key is none other than the passphrase which is supplied when an Artifice instance is _created_ or _mounted_.

-With encryption in place, the super block legitimately cannot be found unless a passphrase is known.
-Since encrypted data looks very much like random data, there are no patterns an adversary can be on the lookout for, even if they perform a full linear scan of a disk.
+With encryption in place, the super block cannot be found without the passphrase.
+Since encrypted data looks random, there are no patterns an adversary can be on the lookout for, even if they perform a full linear scan of a disk.

-Put everything together, and we have `Artifice`.
+### SSD's and TRIM

+An operating system lets an SSD know that data has been deleted and therefore a block is free for remapping and wear leveling through a special disk command called TRIM.
+TRIM poses a special problem for steganographic file systems because if TRIM is enabled on a system an adversary could cross reference public file system metadata with what is marked as used on the SSD.
+Differences could possibly give away the existence of a steganographic file system.
+Although most operating systems only emit TRIM commands periodically so there will likely always be a small number of blocks marked as free by a file system but not by the SSD.

+It would be a far easier solution to avoid the question of "how much of a difference is deniable?" and simply TRIM Artifice carrier blocks once written to the disk.
+The feasibility of this approach is dependent on the kind of TRIM implemented by an SSD.
+There are currently three types of TRIM supported by modern SSDs.
+Each pose relatively similar challenges for Artifice.

+* Non-deterministic TRIM: Each read of a TRIMmed block may return different data.
+In this case Artifice simply has another possible source of overwrites.
+In this case the problem may be solved through storing additional carrier blocks to provide greater resiliency.
+* Deterministic TRIM (DRAT): All read commands to a TRIMmed block return the same data.
+Much like before this may simply be another source of overwrites and the user should use a higher number of carrier blocks per code word to compensate.
+* Deterministic Read Zero after TRIM (RZAT): All read commands to a TRIMmed block return only zeros.
+This is significantly more efficient than previous methods as the FTL need not even look at the raw flash and can return much faster for freed blocks.
+Although this may cause it to be impossible to retrieve Artifice data as any TRIMmed blocks will be all zeroes instead of the data stored in the flash cells.
+This could be a possible solution so long as there is a way to reverse a TRIM command for a specific logical block address.
+At which point RZAT may be equivalent in behavior to DRAT or Non-deterministic TRIM.

+Ideally Artifice will be run with TRIM disabled in a similar manner to whole disk encryption schemes like [dm-crypt](http://asalor.blogspot.com/2011/08/trim-dm-crypt-problems.html).

+### Multiple Snapshot Attacks.

+Artifice assumes an adversary has the ability to take static snapshots of the disk.
+So therefore the deniability of any changes to the disk between two snapshots must be deniable.
+Previous system rely on random patterns of cover writes or "chaff".
+This is unreliable as everyday disk accesses are not guaranteed to be random.

+Artifice intends to limit writes to locations that have been recently deleted by the user.
+This would require an additional data structure to track the status of every block in the file system to be stored in Artifice.
+Therefore the user can say that any changes to the free space of the file system are because of normal allocation and deletion activities.

+### Deniability of Psuedorandom information in unallocated blocks.

+While there is a great deal of psuedorandom information in unallocated blocks not everything on the disk is psuedorandom.
+In addition if a pseudorandom block is stored in the free space of a file system then an adversary should be able to restore it and the file it was part of.
+If the restored file was pseudorandom because it was DRM protected media, then the adversary should be able to view or play the media contained in the file.
+If the restored file is pseudorandom because it is encrypted then it should be decryptable into a readable file.
+A file that cannot be recovered in these two ways is suspicious.

+There is a relatively simple way around this, hiding pseudorandom data in a secure delete file system.
+A secure delete file system is one where the data is stored encrypted similar to systems like dm-crypt but when it is time to delete said data, the key is simply discarded.
+We achieve destruction by encryption, without the key the encrypted data is irrecoverable.
+So the contents of all deleted information is plausibly deniable and no longer suspicious as all free space is irrecoverable random information.
+This approach can also provide resistance to a multiple snapshot attack.
+This final point relies on the existence of a log structured secure delete file system.

+### TODO

+* `64 bit` block pointer support and `64 bit` EXT4.
+* Fix random block allocation bugs.
+* Secret sharing for metadata blocks.
+* Persistant data structure to track the free space.
+* Secure delete file system.
+* Yet unnamed secure delete file system, NTFS, and APFS support.